fbpx

 How and When to Serve Your Wedding Cake and Pastries

 The wedding cake and pastries are so significant on the day that they have their own special moment during the reception.
 Deciding when and how to serve them involves careful consideration and may raise some reasonable questions.
-With Angelique, a private pastry chef, cake artist, and founder of Bakverhalen, we’re here to support and guide you through this delightful process and ensure that your special day will be filled with the sweetest moments.
+With Angelique, a private pastry chef, cake artist, we’re here to support and guide you through this delightful process and ensure that your special day will be filled with the sweetest moments.

 MEET THE EXPERT